HunterM321/HunterM321.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: Here are some of my work and personal projects.
+This page is still being updated for more content, please stay tuned!
+The images you see here are generated using AI.
 nav: true
 nav_order: 3
-display_categories: [work, fun]
+display_categories: [work, personal]
 horizontal: false
 ---